2018 29

 Le Pin 1985 89p

 Tasted in April 1995.
-It has a special aroma, something like a blend of wild cranberries and currants, elegant and with finesse, light and delicate.
-For some reason (slightly overripe Merlot?), this wine is not typical Le Pin, and we disagreed much about it.
+It had an atypical aroma, like a blend of wild cranberries and currants.
+It was elegant and light, with some finesse.
+For some reason (slightly overripe Merlot?), this wine was not typical Le Pin, and we disagreed much about it.

 Le Pin 1984 84p